 Given what we all know now, about sugar being the devil, I think I am fortunate, on balance, not to have much of a sweet-tooth.
-It’s mostly savoury delectables like big, fat, triple-cooked chips, say, that I find almost impossible to resist.
+When thinking about ‘unhealthy’ food, it’s mostly savoury delectables – like big, fat, triple-cooked chips – that I find almost impossible to resist.

 Of course, potatoes, as a starchy carbohydrate, are predominantly sugar in a different form anyway.
-Potatoes have a very high Glycaemic Index (GI) score, and therefore potentially a big impact on blood sugar (depending on the volume eaten and the GI of the other foods they’re eaten with).
-But at least I don’t usually tend to go for things containing much of what nutritionists sometimes call ‘extrinsic’ or ‘free’ sugar – that is, added sugar, and sugar naturally present in fruit juice, syrups and honey.
+Potatoes have a very high Glycaemic Index (GI) score.
+So they have a big potential impact on blood sugar, depending on the amount you eat, and the GI of other foods you eat them with.
+But at least I don’t usually tend to go for things containing much of what nutritionists call ‘extrinsic’ or ‘free’ sugar – that is, added sugar, and sugar naturally present in fruit juice, syrups and honey.

-When I do want something sweet, though, then this week’s low-carb swap, xylitol, is one of my favourite low-carb cooking ingredients.
-I do use a couple of other natural sugar substitutes too, and will write about those another time.
+But when I do want something sweet, I have sometimes used xylitol as a low-carb and natural substitute for sugar.
 But I wanted to write about xylitol now, as it will turn up as an ingredient in some of the low-carb swap recipes for cakes etc. that I will post in the near-future.

 Advantages of xylitol as a sugar substitute

 For me personally, I find xylitol’s advantages to be:

 • It is both lower-carb, and has fewer calories, than sugar (see below).

 • Despite the scientific-sounding name, which may make you think xylitol is an artificial sweetener, it most definitely isn’t.
 It is a completely natural substance, and does not contain artificial chemicals.
 In its optimum form, it is usually derived from trees like birch (the prefix ‘xyl-‘ is derived from the Greek word for wood).